MichaelDvP/docs/Mixing_module.md

 ## General:
 Mixing modules are used for different tasks.
 - Main task is to keep the boiler hot and mix cold water from backflow to flow to achieve a constant flowtemp.
-- Mixing module MM10 can be used to add a hybrid-switching-module to hc2 if HM10 is installed on hc1.
+- Mixing module MM10 can also be used to add a hybrid-switching-module to hc2 if HM10 is installed on hc1.
 - MM100, 200 and 400 can also be used to charge hot water buffers.

 ## MM10: